Anxiety Disorder Symptoms

 Common Symptoms of Anxiety Disorders

-Some of the most common symptoms of anxiety include:
+Some of the most common signs and symptoms of anxiety include:

 • Trouble Breathing: A common symptom of anxiety is trouble breathing.
 You could feel a shortness of breath, prompting you to breathe much faster than normal.